spotinst/help/src/docs/ocean/features/ocean-cluster-right-sizing-savings-tab.md

 * Workloads (optimized workloads only).
 * Namespaces.

-The savings panel shows the following:
+The right-sizing savings panel shows the following:
 * Savings in dollars.
 * Selected time frame.
 * Pie chart together with the savings per namespaces (that affected the most savings).